 - obtain positive support to stay crime-free after completing their sentence

 - engage with volunteers who play a key role in establishing and keeping community links and relationships active.

-Some of the support organisations we work with are:
+Some of the supporting organisations we work with are:

 Prison Chaplaincy Service of Aotearoa New Zealand